aereaco/datastar/sdk/java/README.md

 This will read signals from a request and merge them into the signals object on the backend.
 The request is an object that represents the request to read the signals from.
 The store is a DataStore object that represents the store to merge the signals into.

-Often you would want to have a Datastore created on your backend to keep track of any signals in Datastar.
+Often you would want to have a Nexus-UX Datastore created on your backend to keep track of any signals in Nexus-UX.
 Here is an example of how you would create a DataStore as well as read signals from a request.

 ```java
 DataStore store = new DataStore();